floatingpixels/supabase-nuxt/README.md

 Please check [Supabase](https://supabase.com/docs/reference/javascript/select) documentation on how to fully use the Supabase client.

-Here is an example of fetching from the database using the Supabase client's `select` method with Nuxt 3 [useAsyncData](https://nuxt.com/docs/getting-started/data-fetching#useasyncdata).
+Here is an example of fetching from the database using the Supabase client's `select` method with Nuxt's [useAsyncData](https://nuxt.com/docs/getting-started/data-fetching#useasyncdata).

 ```vue
 <script setup lang="ts">